-5.1 Baseline geometries
+5.1 Baseline Geometries

 For optimisation, the baseline geometries include the wing (and strut), fuselage, and horizontal tail components, with the overall dimensions based on the conceptual designs presented in Section 3.
-For both aircraft, the fuselage nose and tail sections are modeled based on the OML of the Airbus A220-300 [37].
+For both aircraft, the fuselage nose and tail sections are modeled based on the OML of the Airbus A220-300(39).
 Similarly, the wing-fuselage fairing for the CTW100 is also modeled based on the A220-300 and scaled to the dimensions of that of the Embraer E190-E2.
-For the SBW100, however, the wing-fuselage and strut-fuselage fairings are based on those of the PADRI strut-braced-wing geometry [38], and are repositioned along the fuselage in reference to the concepts presented in Bradley et al. [8].
+For the SBW100, however, the wing-fuselage and strut-fuselage fairings are based on those of the PADRI strut-braced-wing geometry(40), and are repositioned along the fuselage in reference to the concepts presented in Bradley et al.(8).

-For both aircraft, the baseline wing geometries are defined by RAE-2822 aerofoil profiles, which provide reasonable starting points for transonic wing design.
+For both aircraft, the baseline wing geometries are defined by RAE-2822 airfoil profiles, which provide reasonable starting points for transonic wing design.
 Symmetric supercritical SC(2)-0012 sections are used for the strut of the SBW100, while SC(2)-0010 profiles are used for the horizontal tail of each aircraft.

-5.2 Computational grids
+5.2 Computational Grids

-For performing aerodynamic analyses, structured multiblock grids are created for each aircraft model, which are characterised by O-H blocking topologies, i.e. O- and H-grid blocking topologies in the nearand far-fields, respectively.
+For performing aerodynamic analyses, structured multiblock grids are created for each aircraft model, which are characterized by O-H blocking topologies, i.e. O- and H-grid blocking topologies in the near- and far-fields, respectively.
 For the CTW100, the optimisation-level grid consists of 14.41 million nodes distributed across 558 blocks, while for the SBW100, there are 26.51 million nodes over 1,355 blocks.
 The difference in the number of blocks, and by extension the number of grid nodes for a similar maximum number of nodes per block, is due to how the number of blocks scales with geometric complexity.
 The SBW100 grid also includes a local O-O blocking topology surrounding the strut, where the second O-grid layer projects onto the lower surface of the wing.
 This provides the necessary boundary of surface patches used to decouple the deformations of the wing and strut where they intersect with one another, as described in Section 5.4.

-These optimisation level grids have been generated following the medium mesh gridding guidelines of the Fourth Drag Prediction Workshop (DPW), which are representative of current drag prediction standards [39].
+These optimisation level grids have been generated following the medium mesh gridding guidelines of the Fourth Drag Prediction Workshop (DPW), which are representative of current drag prediction standards(41).
 In general, this resolution offers a reasonable tradeoff between computational cost and accuracy, while including sufficient grid resolution for capturing the relevant flow features.
-In order
+In order to obtain mesh-independent aerodynamic functionals for the initial and optimised designs, Richardson extrapolation is performed with the addition of two finer grid levels, L1 and L2, which have two and four times as many grid nodes as the optimisation-level grid L0, respectively.
+Table 2 provides an overview of the grid characteristics, with off-wall spacings and y^+ values in reference to the initial designs.